jasonraimondi/jasonraimondi.com/content/posts/030_authenticating-nextjs-part-3.md

 ## Add pre-rendered async rest api calls in getInitialProps

 We will be creating a Next.js application with an authentication flow, that will allow the an unauthorized user to view unprotected pages.
 Only logged in users will be able to view pages that will be using our **privateRoute** high order component (HOC).

-Note: getInitialProps runs the `JSON.serialize` method.

-The goal of this one is to show how ot make pre-rendered async.

 ## Add ApiCallout component